tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Peers: ["tcp://11.22.33.44:1234"]
 ```

 Exit out of nano and save the changes.
-Restart Yggdrasil with a `sudo killall yggdrasil` command.
+Restart Yggdrasil with a `sudo systemctl restart yggdrasil` command.
 Pass a `status` command to terminal and you should see green text where Yggdrasil is printed with the words `[ACTIVE]` present.
 You are now connected to the remote peer with Yggdrasil.
-If you see`[INACTIVE]`, then you need to check your code
-for typos, make sure there are "" around the whole entire string.
+If you see`[INACTIVE]`, then you need to check your code for typos, make sure there are qoute `""` around the whole entire address.
+You may also need to wait a bit longer for the restart to complete.

 ## Yggdrasil IPTunnel

 This module uses the [CKR](https://yggdrasil-network.github.io/2018/11/06/crypto-key-routing.html) function of yggdrasill to allow you to tunnel internet from an exit node (server) that has access to the internet to another node that does not.
 To do this you must exchange public keys.
 The public key can be found in /etc/yggdrasil.conf

 To use this module you must have it installed.
 You can check to see if the file `/usr/local/sbin/yggdrasil-setup` exists.
-If it does then you have it installed, otherwise you need to have the module installed first.
+If it does then you have it enable it during the protoype install.

 ### Additional configuration
 Additional configurations can be made in the file `/etc/yggdrasil.iptunnel.conf`